matloff/TidyverseSkeptic/README.md

 Tidyverse](README.md#ggplot2-versus-the-tidyverse).

-# Kudos to RStudio, But They Took a Wrong Turn
+# Kudos to RStudio, but they took a wrong turn

+(As of July 2022, RStudio changed its name to Posit, but in this document I will use the original, more familiar name.)

 I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham, and have always supported them, both